 As an alumni or as a college graduate in Northeastern’s College of Professional Studies Post-Bacc Program, you are, most likely, very close to the beginning of the cycle during which you plan to apply.
 You may be motivated to apply as soon as possible because you feel that time is moving very quickly and that that you have been on the PreHealth track long enough!
 However, regardless of the field of medicine you intend to pursue or your age, it is important to your success not to rush through the application process.
 What does matter is your readiness to apply, as measured by relevant experiences, community service, a competitive science and non-science GPA, strong letters of evaluation, and a competitive entrance exam score.
 Post-bacc students may note, if you have received PreMed advising in the past through your undergraduate institution, you may wish to consider continuing that advisor/advisee relationship.

-Unfortunately it is extremely difficult for international students to matriculate in US Medical Schools.
+Applying to health professional programs as an international applicant can be especially competitive.
 Before you apply to Northeastern with the intent of applying to a US Medical School, we recommend doing some research.
 Most public medical schools in the US don’t accept applications from international students.
 Schools that do accept international students typically are very selective and don’t offer scholarship or loan money, making financing a concern.
 Learn more about applying as an International Student on the AAMC website.